-Laboratory tests are often done to rule out a substance use disorder Substance Use Disorders Substance use disorders generally involve behavior patterns in which people continue to use a substance despite having problems caused by its use.
-The substances involved tend to be members... read more or an underlying medical, neurologic, or hormonal disorder, that can have features of psychosis.
+Laboratory tests are often done to rule out a substance use disorder Substance Use Disorders Substance use disorders generally involve behavior patterns in which people continue to use a substance (for example, a recreational drug) despite having problems caused by its use.
+The substances... read more or an underlying medical, neurologic, or hormonal disorder, that can have features of psychosis.
 Examples of such disorders include brain tumors, temporal lobe epilepsy, thyroid disorders, autoimmune disorders, Huntington disease, liver disorders, side effects of drugs, and vitamin deficiencies.
 Testing for substance use disorder is sometimes done.

 Imaging tests of the brain, such as computed tomography (CT) or magnetic resonance imaging (MRI), may be done to rule out a brain tumor.
 Although people with schizophrenia have brain abnormalities that may be seen on CT or MRI, the abnormalities are not specific enough to help in diagnosing schizophrenia.

 In addition, doctors try to rule out a number of other mental disorders that share features with schizophrenia, such as brief psychotic disorder Brief Psychotic Disorder The symptoms of brief psychotic disorder resemble the delusions, hallucinations, or other psychotic symptoms of schizophrenia, but they last for a much shorter time (from 1 day to 1 month).... read more , schizophreniform disorder Schizophreniform Disorder Schizophreniform disorder causes symptoms of schizophrenia, but the symptoms last only 1 to 6 months.
 As in schizophrenia, people with schizophreniform disorder have symptoms such as delusions... read more , schizoaffective disorder Schizoaffective Disorder Schizoaffective disorder is characterized by the presence of mood symptoms, such as depression or mania, plus the psychotic symptoms of schizophrenia.
-Psychosis refers to symptoms such as delusions... read more , and schizotypal personality disorder Schizotypal Personality Disorder Schizotypal personality disorder is characterized by a pervasive pattern of intense discomfort with and reduced capacity for close relationships, by distorted ways of thinking and perceiving... read more .
+Psychosis refers to symptoms such as delusions... read more , and schizotypal personality disorder Schizotypal Personality Disorder Schizotypal personality disorder is a mental health condition that is characterized by a pervasive pattern of intense discomfort with and reduced capacity for close relationships, by distorted... read more .

 Prognosis for Schizophrenia